GanGroup/Gan/kai/presentation/script.md

 ## Theoretical Background

-In this section, I will explain what is GAN, walk through its objective function, describe the training process, and finally show you how to evaluate its performance.
+In this section, I will explain what is the objective function of GAN, describe the training process, and finally show you how to evaluate its performance.

-### Generative Adversarial Network

-As I mentioned before, GAN was a concept introduced by Goodfellow in 2014.

-It involves two models that work together—the generator and the discriminator.
+### GAN Objective Function

+The objective function is like a min-max game between two players.
 Think of the generator as an artist trying to create fake data that looks real, and the discriminator as a judge who tries to distinguish between real and fake data.
 Over time, the generator learns to produce data that’s harder and harder to distinguish from the real thing.
 This constant back-and-forth helps both models improve, pushing the generator to create highly realistic data.

-GAN is good at image generation, video synthesis and style transfer.

-### GAN Objective Function

-The objective function is like a min-max game between two players.
-The generator tries to improve itself to make fake data look real, while the discriminator tries to correctly spot the fakes.
-As they compete, both get better over time, allowing GAN to create very realistic images and videos.

 Over here, we can see the min-max function of GAN.